sjappig/mldn-capstone/report/capstone_report.md

 are also taking account how human auditory system works by dividing the spectrum using Mel-scale, which approximates human hearing.

-Using MFCCs as features reduces the dimensionality of the problem, compared to raw audio.
+Using MFCCs as features reduces the dimensionality of the problem compared to raw audio.
 As they model the data similar manner as human hearing system, they should be able to capture relevant information that allows humans (and in this case, hopefully machines) to recognize the audio samples.